 Virmond M, Joshua J, Solomon S, Duerksen F. 30 September 2017, posting date.
-Surgical aspects in leprosy.
+Surgical aspects in leprosy, Chapter 4.2.
 In Scollard DM, Gillis TP (ed), International textbook of leprosy. www.internationaltextbookofleprosy.org.

 Physical deformities and disabilities impact the well being and quality of life of leprosy-affected persons.
 Besides the symptoms of leprosy and reactions that may occur unpredictably during and after treatment, established deformities and disabilities lead to physical limitations in function that can have a marked negative effect on a person’s social participation.
 Social exclusion may be the result.